chipsalliance/chisel/docs/src/explanations/connectable.md

 A common source of confusion is to mistake the process for determining whether `incoming.flippedChild` will resolve to a verilog `output`/`input` (the port-direction computation) with the process for determining how `:<>=` drives what with what (the connection-direction computation).
 While both processes consider relative alignment, they are distinct.

 The port-direction computation always computes alignment relative to the component marked with `IO`.
-An `IO(Flipped(gen))` is an input port, and any member of `gen` that is aligned/flipped with `gen` is an input/output port.
-An `IO(gen)` is an output port, and any member of `gen` that is aligned/flipped with `gen` is an output/input port.
+An `IO(Flipped(gen))` is an incoming port, and any member of `gen` that is aligned/flipped with `gen` is an incoming/outgoing port.
+An `IO(gen)` is an outgoing port, and any member of `gen` that is aligned/flipped with `gen` is an outgoing/incoming port.

 The connection-direction computation always computes alignment based on the explicit consumer/producer referenced for the connection.
 If one connects `incoming :<>= outgoing`, alignments are computed based on `incoming` and `outgoing`.
 If one connects `incoming.alignedChild :<>= outgoing.alignedChild`, then alignments are computed based on `incoming.alignedChild` and `outgoing.alignedChild` (and the alignment of `incoming` to `incoming.alignedChild` is irrelevant).